-- Front seat safety improvements in recent model vehicles have closed the gap that formerly made rear seats safer than the front, while advances in technology have lagged in the rear seat. - In 2019, the proportion of unrestrained passenger vehicle occupants killed that were seated in the front seat was 41%, compared to 53% of unrestrained passenger vehicle occupants killed that were seated in the rear seat. - Adults are not buckling up in the rear seat as much as in the front seat, with rear belt use 10 to 15 percent lower than in the front seat. - In 2018, more than 800 unbelted rear seat passenger vehicle occupants age 8 and older died in traffic crashes in the U.S., according to a study by GHSA.
-Over 400 of these passengers would have survived if they had worn their seat belts.
+- Front seat safety improvements in recent model vehicles have closed the gap that formerly made rear seats safer than the front, while advances in technology have lagged in the rear seat. - In 2019, the proportion of unrestrained passenger vehicle occupants killed that were seated in the front seat was 41%, compared to 53% of unrestrained passenger vehicle occupants killed that were seated in the rear seat. - Adults are not buckling up in the rear seat as much as in the front seat, with rear belt use 10-15% percent lower than in the front seat. - In 2018, more than 800 unbelted rear seat passenger vehicle occupants age 8 and older died in traffic crashes in the U.S., according to a study by GHSA.
+Over 400 of these passengers would have survived if they had worn their seat belts. - Unbelted rear seat passengers pose a serious threat to the driver and other vehicle occupants, as well as themselves, as they can be thrust at high rates of speed into the driver resulting in loss of control of the vehicle and into other occupants causing fatalities and serious injuries.